material-motion/material-motion/concepts/primitives.md

 **What it is**: *an interpolation through each value in a list of values*.

 Tweens have a **starting time** and a **duration**.
-The start and duration properties allow tweens to be sequenced in relation to other tweens.
+The starting time and duration properties allow tweens to be sequenced in relation to other tweens.

 Tweens use an **interpolation function**.
 This is generally a cubic-bezier.